 You need to ensure your fittings meet all safety and compliance standards for your industry.

-- Industries with strict standards include:
+- Industries with strict requirements include:

 - Food and beverage